9/14/15 Update: Menu updated.

 - Service is often slower than other Disney operated quick services.

 Value: Below average to average.
 This is standard Disney quick service in almost every way.
+The vegetarian flatbread, particularly the kids’ portion, is a good value.

 Chicken Breast Nuggets: